tashoym94/TPS25-SQLITE/README Teacher.md

 LEFT JOIN programming p on d.personid = p.personid;
 ```

-✅
-The query using `JOIN` will only include people who are also included in the programming table/ who have been referred to programming.
-THe query using `LEFT JOIN` will include every person in the demographics table regardless of if they exist in the programming table /if they have been referred to programming.
+✅ JOIN includes only referred people because a person must be in both the demographics and the programming table.
+LEFT JOIN includes everyone in demographics and information from programming if it exists.

 STUDENTS:
 I would like to make a table with a person's name (demographics table) and the program referral date (programming).